Aerostar (Romanian company): History

 Starting in the 1990s, the Romanian government launched efforts to privatise many of its state-owned assets, including Aerostar.
 According to aerospace periodical Flight International, various international companies, including the German aerospace conglomerate DASA, reportedly took an interest in acquiring the company.
 In February 2000, it was announced that the Romanian government's 69.99 percent stake in the firm would be acquired by a private consortium of Aerostar management and employees (PAS) and IAROM; the nation maintained a golden share to potentially veto decisions that would seriously impact the firm's defense capabilities.
 That same year, Aerostar was restructured as a limited liability company, reportedly for tax purposes as well as to increase its appeal to potential investors, which were actively sought to fund the firm's expansion plans.

 In the mid-2000s, Aerostar was contracted to produce Southern Condor powered parachute airframes for the American company Southern Powered Parachutes, which were sold to consumers in the North American market.
 During the late 2000s, the company started manufacturing a new line of unmanned aerial vehicles (UAVs) with Israeli assistance; multiple deals were arranged with foreign militaries for Aerostar-built UAVs.
 In 2011, the firm received work from an agreement between Elbit and the Romanian Air Force to upgrade the latter's fleet of Lockheed Martin C-130 Hercules cargo aircraft.

 In recent decades, Aerostar has sought to provide its MRO services to various commercial and international operators; since 2003, the servicing and heavy maintenance of civilian Boeing 737s has been one such undertaking.
-In 2012, to provide increased capacity for this work, a new hangar was completed at the company's Bacau facility.
+In 2012, to provide increased capacity for this work, a new hangar was completed at the company's Bacău facility.
 During May 2015, Russian low-cost airline Utair arranged for its 737 fleet to be serviced by the firm; by this point, upwards of 50 737s per year were receiving C-checks alone at Aerostar's facilities.
 Similarly, the company has also provided MRO services for operators of the Airbus A320 family.

 In September 2020, Aerostar opened a new aircraft maintenance center at the Iași Airport.

 Starting in 2021, Aerostar will perform the maintenance service of the Romanian Air Force F-16 fighter aircraft.
 The "Phase inspection" contract on F-16 number 1603 was awarded to the company on 17 September 2021.
+In partnership with Lockheed Martin, Aerostar opened the first maintenance centers in Europe for the S-70 Black Hawk helicopters and the M142 HIMARS multiple rocket launchers in 2024.